tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 ------------

 The main problem with the atomic data is indexing.
 Most of these references require multiple numbers, e.g. atomic number, ion number and level number.
-The :py:module:`pandas`-framework provides the ideal functions to accomplish this.
-In TARDIS we extensively use :py:class:`pandas.MultiIndex`, :py:class:`pandas.Series` and :py:class:`pandas.DataFrame`
+The `pandas <https://pandas.pydata.org/>`_ framework provides the ideal functions to accomplish this.
+In TARDIS, we extensively use :py:class:`pandas.MultiIndex`, :py:class:`pandas.Series` and :py:class:`pandas.DataFrame`.

 TO BE BETTER DOCUMENTED ...